Vitamin D Foods for Vegetarians

 Fortified Foods: An Effective Solution

 As mentioned earlier, fortified foods can play a critical role in helping vegetarians meet their daily vitamin D requirements.
-Fortification involves adding vitamins and minerals to foods that do not naturally contain them.
-In addition to the options listed above, other common fortified foods include tofu, yogurt alternatives, and some types of cheese.
+Fortification involves adding vitamins and minerals to foods that rarely contain them.
+Besides the options listed above, other common fortified foods include tofu, yogurt alternatives, and some types of cheese.

 When selecting fortified foods, always read the nutrition label to ensure that the product contains adequate vitamin D and other essential nutrients.
 It’s essential to remember that relying solely on fortified foods may not be sufficient to meet your daily vitamin D needs, and a combination of food sources, sunlight exposure, and supplements may be necessary.